apsun/VNaaS/README.md

 wish to see your favorite game added to the list, you can help by creating a resource extractor module for that game (more info coming soon).

-### My game has a fansub, will it be added to the database?

-No, only official translations are allowed.

 ### What can I use this for?

 Use your imagination!
 Examples include: